comcomist/iiaom/readme.md

 # iiaom

 Crypto Identity: It is a hash of an image together with its symmetrically encrypted file being stored in darknet or common server and also in the human's device.
-It is for everyone's use as Inner Identifier And Outer Mask for authenticating human when accountability and/or equality is required, such cases as in any democratic applications and/or in bypassing monitoring via government documents. [more](http://namzezam.wikidot.com/blog:12).
+It is for everyone's use as Inner Identifier And Outer Mask for authenticating human when accountability and/or equality is required, in such cases as democratic applications while bypassing monitoring via government documents. [more](http://namzezam.wikidot.com/blog:12).

 ## License - Humanitarian AGPL License: